 Auburn Community Hospital -

 Spiritual care to families, patients and staff as well as in facility and community outreach for social/spiritual needs such as counseling, group support and crisis intervention.
 Deacon John Tomandl is the Director of the Spiritual Care Department.
-Chaplain Deacon John, Chaplain Deacon Mike Evans, Chaplain Rev. LeRoy Kettinger and Pastoral Visitor Volunteer, Charlie Walsh make up the visitation staff and Barbara, Gail and Marilyn and make up the volunteer office staff.
+Chaplain Deacon John, Chaplain Deacon Mike Evans, Chaplain Rev. LeRoy Kettinger as well as Pastoral Volunteers make up the visitation staff and Secretary Volunteers and make up the volunteer office staff.
 All together they serve the needs of patients, families, staff and local congregations who have members in the hospital or the Finger Lakes Center for Living, an 80 bed skilled nursing facility which a wholly owned subsidiary and attached to the hospital.
 If you might think you have a calling to be a Chaplain Volunteer please contact Deacon John.

 Upcoming Events -